natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

   :linenos:

-The rest of the code has not changed, so only the block that runs send_show() needs an attention:
+The rest of the code has not changed, so only block that runs send_show() needs an attention:

 .. code:: python